salanfe/eth-server/README.md

 * [ ] setup metrics endpoint and update the keys `grafana.metrics_username` and `grafana.prometheus_url` in config file `inventories/prod.yaml`.
 * [ ] setup logs endpoint and update the keys `grafana.logs_username` and `grafana.loki_url` in config file `inventories/prod.yaml`.
 * [ ] define a name for your server with the key `grafana.instance_name` in config file `inventories/prod.yaml`.
-* [ ] create TCP probes (syntetics) on your EL and CL client ports, and using the dynamic name of your ISP internet box.
+* [ ] create TCP probes (synthetic) on your EL and CL client ports, and using the dynamic name of your ISP internet box.

 Server
 * [ ] get your hardware.